 If you have a phone that uses an SD card and you'd like to back up your contacts to it, follow the steps below:

 - Select Export to SD card

 When you want to put these contacts back onto your phone, just choose "Import from SD card" in step 4.

-Many Android phones have a Backup and Restore option right in the reset menu - Samsung Cloud is an example.
+Many Android phones have a Backup and Restore option right in the reset menu.
 Using this, you can set an account to back up your app data, Wi-Fi passwords and other settings.
 This generally doesn't cover photos and music and those will need to be backed up to a computer or SD card.
 To use the phone's back up feature: